Surviving a Season of Unfairness-

 We are not dealing decisively with our corporate sin-

 I am not a Catholic.
 However, I do believe that when one segment of Christianity has a problem it affects all of Christianity (1st Corinthians 12:26).
 The Catholic church has a huge problem that really is a problem for the entire body of Christ.
 There is a huge scandal in the Catholic church regarding children, sex and gay priests.
 The sin that has gone on for years in some Catholic churches is simply heartbreaking (on every level).
 Alas, most evangelical Christians are either apathetic towards the issue or entirely ignorant of the problem.
-On top of all that most Christians appear to care more about Colin Kaepernick and his decision to kneel during the national anthem (and a million other idiotic things) than they do about the thousands of kids who were raped by or pressured into sex by their spiritual leaders.
-Christianity is in a sorry state when the body of Christ gets more worked-up over a deal a football player made with a company to sell shoes than we do about the long-term implications of the countless sex scandals that have plagued Catholic and Evangelical churches in recent years.
+On top of all that most Christians appear to care more about the silly antics of movie stars than they do about the thousands of kids who were raped by or pressured into sex by their spiritual leaders.
+Christianity is in a sorry state when the body of Christ gets more worked-up over a social media post than we do about the long-term implications of the countless sex scandals that have plagued Catholic and Evangelical churches in recent years.
 Christians of all denominations should be praying for justice and insisting we deal with the sin in our camp before anyone else gets hurt.

 We have forgotten the point and purpose of church-